autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-training.md

 For training other types of AutoGluon Predictors, i.e. TextPredictor, the training script you provided will be quite similar to the one above.
 Mostly, you just need to replace `TabularPredictor` to be `TextPredictor` for example.
 Keep in mind that the specific Predictor type you want to train might not support the same feature sets as `TabularPredictor`.
-For example, `leaderboard` does not exists for other Predictors.
+For example, `leaderboard` does not exists for all Predictors.

 ### Notes for Training